-Special student status is granted to non-degree/part-time students at GLCC.
+The College will grant special student status to non-degree/part-time students at GLCC.
 Special students do not have to complete the entire admissions process but only need to complete a brief Limited Enrollment Form.
-Once a student has completed 12 hours of credit, they must then complete the full admissions process to continue further studies.
+Once a student completes 12 hours of credit, they must then complete the full admissions process to continue further studies.
 (This does not apply to dual-enrolled students.)